Plane Figures and Solid Shapes | Properties & Examples

 2. Rectangular Prisms

-Six rectangular faces make to a rectangular prism, sometimes referred to as a cuboid.
+Six rectangular faces make up a rectangular prism sometimes referred to as a cuboid.

 Properties: